 - Will this person be able to pay back the loan?

 - Do the benefits of lending to this person outweigh the risks of doing so?

-Investors can use the Auto Invest feature in Prosper to automate investing, which we’ll talk about later.
+Investors can use the Auto Invest feature in Prosper to automate the Prosper loans investing process, which we’ll talk about later.

 Otherwise, investors are able to search for available loans using the following filters:

-The years of established credit history can indicate whether a borrower has enough experience handling lines of credit.
+The years of established credit history and the associated credit score can indicate whether a borrower has enough experience handling lines of credit.